Welcome to The Writing Life blog and to the Tuesday Author Interview series. I will be showcasing authors well into May 2017, so please check back in.

 I loved Villalba as much as I did as a kid and thoughts of selling my river place and my home in West Virginia continued peeking into my consciousness all day and on our drive home.
 My cousin Josefina is a real estate broker, so I decided I’d tell her about my idea.
 My sister was on board, as well.
 Could we do this?

 By Tuesday afternoon, we were saying teary goodbyes to my cousins and my aunt at the airport.
 Time just ran out and I realized I wouldn’t see Isla de Cabras on this trip.
 I will have to rely on my research and on the aerial videos I found on YouTube.
 We were very sad to leave Puerto Rico and hope to return in March 2016 for a family reunion.
-Elaine and I felt our mother and grandparents’ spirits strongly during this trip and leaving seems to reopen emotional scabs I thought we’d dealt with.
-We miss our mother and dearly departed family members, moreso when we’re on the island, and that will never change.
+Elaine and I felt our mother and grandparents’ spirits strongly during this trip and leaving seemed to reopen emotional scabs I thought we’d dealt with.
+We miss our mother and dearly departed family members, more so when we’re on the island, and that will never change.

 Note: As for finding a home in Puerto Rico.
 I am on the search and have contacted my cousin and another local realtor for properties in Cabo Rojo and Villalba, which we will visit in March 2016.
 It makes sense–I am Puerto Rican-born, I love every inch of my island, I write novels set on the island, extreme weather doesn’t freak me out, and…